 - Kale - Instead of kale, try spinach.

 - JUST Egg - There is no substitution in this recipe.

 - Spicy - This recipe is spicy if you are using spicy Hatch chiles but they can vary in heat.
-You can add chili pepper flakes as well or instead of green chiles.
+You can add chili pepper flakes instead.

 - Deluxe - Add chopped smoked tofu, vegan bacon, or tempeh bacon to make a vegan Quiche Lorraine, or add vegan sausage, such as Field Roast sausages.